This article was updated on July 31, 2018.

-Many state protected time off statutes pertaining to voting revolves around the hours that polls are open.
+Many state protected time-off statutes pertaining to voting revolve around the hours that polls are open.
 According to FindLaw, paid time off is necessary for employees who do not have several consecutive hours before or after their shifts during legal voting hours.
 Covered employees in those states who typically work a 9-to-5 shift may not be entitled to voting leave if polls are open well before or well after their shift, but employees in industries where 12-hour work days are the norm may likely be eligible for voting leave, thus employers in these jurisdictions should be mindful of state requirements.
 Remember that state law sets the minimum threshold for voting availability.

 Consider Posting Voting Notices

 Some states, like California, require that specific notices be posted within the workplace, denoting to employees what their rights are regarding voting leave, according to FindLaw.
 This type of mandate can help ensure that employees have sufficient notice to know who is eligible for leave, the duration of leave, whether it is paid or unpaid and whether advanced notice is required.
 While not every state requires notice, it is a best practice to communicate any voting leave policies to employees.